-(2) The supervisor shall allow an elector who has received a vote-by-mail ballot to physically return a voted vote-by-mail ballot to the supervisor by placing the envelope containing his or her marked ballot in a secure drop box.
-Secure drop boxes shall be placed at the main office of the supervisor, at each branch office of the supervisor, and at each early voting site.
-Secure drop boxes may also be placed at any other site that would otherwise qualify as an early voting site under s.
-101.657(1); provided, however, that any such site must be staffed during the county's early voting hours of operation by an employee of the supervisor's office or a sworn law enforcement officer.
+(2)(a) The supervisor shall allow an elector who has received a vote-by-mail ballot to physically return a voted vote-by-mail ballot to the supervisor by placing the return mail envelope containing his or her marked ballot in a secure ballot intake station.
+Secure ballot intake stations shall be placed at the main office of the supervisor, at each permanent branch office of the supervisor which meets the criteria set forth in s.
+101.657(1)(a) for branch offices used for early voting and 1which is open for at least the minimum 2number of hours prescribed by s.
+98.015(4), and at each early voting site.
+Secure ballot intake stations may also be placed at any other site that would otherwise gualify as an early voting site under s.
+101.657(1).
+Secure ballot intake stations must be geographically located so as to provide all voters in the county with an equal opportunity to cast a ballot, insofar as is practicable.
+Except for secure ballot intake stations at an office of the supervisor, a secure ballot intake station may only be used during the county's early voting hours of operation and must be monitored in person by an employee of the supervisor's office.
+A secure ballot intake station at an office of the supervisor must be continuously monitored in person by an employee of the supervisor's office when the secure ballot intake station is accessible for deposit of ballots.